Leaky Gut Syndrome

 Leaky gut syndrome consists of four components or stages.

 - Hypersensitivity (allergy) is the first and, most common, stage.
-It produces immediate reactions such as the classic dermatitis and otitis associated with food allergy.
-Is also produces delayed reactions which contribute to arthritis and other conditions not usually associated with food allergy.
+It produces immediate reactions such as classic dermatitis and otitis associated with food allergy.
+It also produces delayed reactions which contribute to arthritis and other conditions not usually associated with food allergy.

 - The second component is malnutrition which can range from poor hair coat to actual weight loss and vitamin/mineral deficiencies.
 The malnutrition will often have elements of both maldigestion and malabsorption.